-Oversight of the Company’s external audit arrangements is the responsibility of the Audit and Risk Committee.
+Oversight of the Company’s external audit arrangements is the responsibility of the Company’s Audit and Risk Committee.
 Ensuring that external audit independence is maintained is one of the key aspects in discharging this responsibility.

 This formal External Auditor Independence Policy has been adopted by the Committee to meet this requirement.

 The policy covers the following areas:

 - Approval of external auditor;

-- External auditor rotation; and
+- External auditor rotation;